Chipppppppppp/kyopro/math/is_prime.hpp.md

   isVerificationFile: false
   path: math/is_prime.hpp
   requiredBy:
-  - all/all.hpp
   - math/all.hpp
   - math/factorize.hpp
   - all.hpp
+  - all/all.hpp
   timestamp: '2022-05-08 20:22:54+09:00'
-  verificationStatus: LIBRARY_ALL_AC
+  verificationStatus: LIBRARY_ALL_WA
   verifiedWith:
+  - verify/aoj/PrimeNumber.test.cpp
   - verify/yosupo/factorize.test.cpp
-  - verify/aoj/PrimeNumber.test.cpp
 documentation_of: math/is_prime.hpp
 layout: document
 redirect_from: